Cheeky reindeer, an accidentally free tour of the Ice hotel, snow sculptures and hurricane winds.

 Impressions of Kiruna

-The reindeer encounter at Jukkasjärvi
+The Reindeer at Jukkasjärvi

 Next up was the Ice hotel in Kiruna, which was the first and the original ice hotel in the world.
 It used to be rebuilt from scratch every winter, but now has a permanent section, which is open 365 days per year.
-The temperature inside the cold rooms stays at a chilling -5°C, so the guests are encouraged to buy thermal sleeping wear, with the Ice hotel logo of course, which I personally thought was a very expensive tourist trap, but to each their own.
+The temperature inside the cold rooms stays at a chilling -5°C, so the guests are encouraged to buy thermal sleeping wear (with the Ice hotel logo, of course), which I personally thought was a very expensive tourist trap, but to each their own.

 Nonetheless, the Ice hotel is beautiful and well worth a short visit.
-There are official tours of the interior, but we accidentally saw most of it for free, as we wandered in after a wedding group and there were no signs for buying tickets or any kinds of ticket checks, so we only realised we were supposed to do that after we’d already been inside whoops.
-I guess the Balkan blood wins out even when we’re not even trying. 🙂 The hotel also has an ice bar and an ice chapel, which we didn’t get to see, because we figured there was no point in paying for the whole tour after we’d already seen most of it.
+There are official tours of the interior, but we accidentally saw most of it for free, as we wandered in after a wedding group and there were no signs for buying tickets or any kinds of ticket checks, so we only realised we were supposed to do that after we’d already been inside – whoops.
+I guess the Balkan blood wins out even when we are not even trying. 🙂 The hotel also has an ice bar and an ice chapel, which we didn’t get to see, because we figured there was no point in paying for the whole tour after we’d already seen most of it.

-The cold beauty of the Ice hotel
+The Ice hotel

-On the last day of our stay in Kiruna there were severe weather warnings on the TV, which proved true: all trains and buses got delayed and it was indeed very smart to stay inside as the locals advised.
+On the last day of our stay in Kiruna, there were severe weather warnings on the TV, which proved true: all trains and buses got delayed and it was indeed very smart to stay inside as the locals advised.
 You can see some videos and read a bit more about the wind blasts here, because it was quite a sight.

 The details of Kiruna